TheAmazingBrianPowell/FTC_Simulator/README.md

 Note: This is not an accurate way of displaying exactly how a real robot will work, it should only be used to learn the drive system.

 Note: This is the first release of this project.
 It is not anywhere near complete, and there is still a lot to do.
-I am open to any suggustions.
+I am open to any suggestions.

 ## Setup instructions
 ### Install Java